 All-in-all the frequency and amount of products are about the same.
 Truth be told, for a budget service like these, for $20/month, 2 products per day isn’t bad.
-Imagine your local dollar store, introduced 2 new products per day (and ditched 2) that would probably be about right, right?
+Imagine your local dollar store, introduced 2 new products per day (and ditched 2) that would probably be a decent turnover of new products, right?

 The problem arises when you do not have a general store, but instead, have a niche dropshipping store, for example, in the children’s nice, pets or kitchen niche.
-Then, the two products per day will likely not be suitable for you, as you will be lucky to find just 1 new product per week!
+Then, the two products per day will likely not be suitable for you, as you may be lucky to find just 1 new product per week in your niche!

 For comparison, a more premium product research service Product Mafia provides 4 new products, 7 days per week.